Jobs Saved: 9

 All remaining nine staff at the time of the sale were saved and transferred to the new company under TUPE.

-Kelly Burton, director and licenced insolvency practitioner at Wilson Field said:
+Kelly Burton, director and licensed insolvency practitioner at Wilson Field said:

 “Wilson Field considered the company’s precarious financial situation, which was borne as a result of a number of factors including the Samsung contract under billing, loss of funds due to a bad debt from a start-up, termination of customer contracts and rising business overheads.